thunderbird/developer-docs/thunderbird-development/fixing-a-bug/care-and-feeding-of-the-tree.md

 ## Landing "checkin-needed" patches

-Patches can land on comm-central at any time, but in general we try to organise this around when mozilla-central changes.
-Since the mozilla-central code can break Thunderbird in any number of ways, and they won't stop to wait for us to catch up, we try to meet every mozilla-central push with a push of our own.
+Patches can land on Thunderbird's main branch at any time, but in general we try to organise this around when Firefox main changes.
+Since the Firefox code can break Thunderbird in any number of ways, and they won't stop to wait for us to catch up, we try to meet every Firefox push to main with a push of our own.

+{% hint style="info" %}
+Firefox main mirrors to mozilla-central, and Thunderbird main mirrors to comm-central.
+Continuous Integration is run against mozilla-central and comm-central.
+{% endhint %}

-Sheriffs aim to merge changes to mozilla-central at (very roughly) 0400, 1000, 1600 and 2200 UTC.
-After a merge, something should land on comm-central to start a new build.
+Sheriffs aim to merge changes to Firefox main at (very roughly) 0400, 1000, 1600 and 2200 UTC.
+After a merge, something should land on Thunderbird main to start a new build.
 Land something of your own or check for bugs flagged [checkin-needed](https://bugzilla.mozilla.org/buglist.cgi?keywords=checkin-needed-tb).

 ## Closing or Opening the Tree

 In extreme circumstances the tree can to be closed to prevent further pushes.
-Some members of the Thunderbird team (Daniel, Geoff, Magnus, Rob) have authorisation to do this, or you can request the help of a MoCo sheriff in #sheriffs.
+Some members of the Thunderbird team (Daniel, Geoff, Magnus, Stephen, Corey) have authorisation to do this, or you can request the help of a MoCo sheriff in #sheriffs.

 ## Existing failures